 It’s an album designed with touring in mind and the Boys have announced a four date residency at Royal Opera House in July (details at the bottom of this review).
 A pop-up store in east London means fans can also go S-H-O-P-P-I-N-G for band-related merch there.

 Super wouldn’t be a Pet Shop Boys’ album proper without some grandiose lyric reflecting on political history and so we have The Dictator Decides with marching drumbeat, chanting, the sound of gunfire and: ‘Today I met with the generals, the head of my secret police, discussing conspiracies and prison facilities for opponents I could never release.’

 It’s on the slower material where the band sound most like 90s indie pop genius Momus.

 Penultimate track Burn (‘We’re gonna Burn this disco down until the morning comes’) is a pop stomper to rank among the duo’s best.
-Those London Coliseum Inner Sanctum shows are going to be quite the banging and celebratory occasions.
+Those Royal Opera House Inner Sanctum shows are going to be quite the banging and celebratory occasions.

 - Picture via Facebook courtesy Pet Shop Boys.
 Coliseum tickets here.

 - Enjoyed this review?
 Follow its author on Twitter @NeilDurham